-Jeroen Katgert has been the Senior Vice President Finance, Mondelēz Europe since May 2018.
+Jeroen Katgert is a non-executive Director.
+He has been the Senior Vice President Finance, Mondelēz Europe since May 2018.
 He joined Mondelēz Europe in 2008 and held various leadership positions at Mondelēz, including Vice President Commercial and FP&A, Vice President Finance Coffee Europe and Vice President Finance "Project One Europe".
 Prior to joining Mondelēz, Mr. Katgert spent 16 years at Unilever in a variety of roles, including Vice President Finance Unilever, Supply Chain Europe and Finance Director M&A and Treasury.
-The Board will propose to the shareholders to appoint Jeroen Katgert as a non-executive Director of the company at the annual general meeting on 25 May 2023.

-Paula Lindenberg is a Managing Director of Diageo in Brazil, Paraguay and Uruguay since January 2022.
+Paula Lindenberg is a non-executive Director.
+She is a Managing Director of Diageo in Brazil since January 2022.
 During her career, Ms. Paula Lindenberg gained experience across several consumer goods companies including Unilever, Johnson & Johnson and AB Inbev.
 Her background in marketing with AB Inbev has spanned multiple brand and category leadership roles in Brazil, before moving to New York to lead Global Insights.
 Following this, Paula returned to Brazil as Chief Marketing Officer of AB Inbev.
 In 2019, she became a President of AB Inbev for the UK, Ireland and Spain.
 In this role, Ms. Paula Lindenberg has developed and implemented a growth strategy which has driven growth of key brands, as well as investments through M&A and partnerships.
 She also led a team of more than 1000 employees across these three geographies with a focus on the engagement, growth and development of strong and diverse talent.
-Ms. Paula Lindenberg holds a degree in Business Administration from Fundação Getulio Vargas and an MBA from Business School São Paulo.

 Stuart MacFarlane is a non-executive Director.
 Stuart MacFarlane joined the Whitbread Beer Company in 1992, which was later acquired by Interbrew SA/NV and, subsequently, Anheuser-Busch InBev SA/NV.
 At Anheuser-Busch InBev SA/NV, Mr. MacFarlane held various senior roles throughout his career and, from 2003, he held his first General Management role as Managing Director, Ireland.
 He was appointed President of AB InBev UK and Ireland in 2008 and in 2011 joined the Global Executive Board, serving as President, Central and Eastern Europe based in Moscow.
 Mr. MacFarlane most recently served as Anheuser-Busch InBev's President, Europe and Middle East from 2014 to 2019.
 He is currently a director of NOMAD Foods Europe Limited.
+The Board will propose to the shareholders to reappoint Stuart MacFarlane as a non-executive Director of the company at the annual general meeting on 30 May 2024.

-Aileen Richards is a non-executive Director.
+Aileen Richards is a non-executive Director and the Lead Independent Director.
 She was a senior Executive with Mars, Incorporated until 2015.
 As Executive Vice President of Mars, she was responsible for the Human Resources strategy for the company's 85,000 employees and she also led Mars Global Services (Mars IT, Mars Financial Services and Mars Associate Services).
 In her 30 years with Mars, she also held senior international roles in Procurement and Manufacturing.
-She is currently an independent non-executive director on several boards, including Mars Nederland B.V., Pret A Manger (through Pret Holding 1 Limited) and Samworth Brothers (Holdings) Limited.
+She is currently an independent non-executive director on several boards, including Mars Nederland B.V., Pret A Manger (through Pret Holding 1 Limited) and Samworth